RyanDerr/Wireguard-VPN/README.md

 5. Change peers to however many config files, unique to each device, you want connected to your VPN with unique names
 6. Save the file and exit
 ### Start WireGuard
-  - Download the WireGuard app on your device(s) [here](https://www.wireguard.com/install/)
+  - Download the WireGuard app on your device(s) [here](https://www.wireguard.com/install/) on your machine
-  - To begin running Wireguard execute to commands
+  - To begin running Wireguard execute to commands within DigitalOcean
     ```
     cd ~/wireguard/
     docker-compose up -d